ChrisPritchard/Xelmish/README.md

 It has been built with pure dotnet core 2.2, but has been upgraded without issue to .NET 5.
 So you will need to have the SDK for .NET 5 in order to compile.
 Xelmish and its samples have been tested on Windows 10, Mac OSX and Ubuntu 18.

+It has been upgraded since to MonoGame 3.8, and the core Xelmish project made cross-platform.
+As part of this, the solution has been tested using Visual Studio 2022.

 **NOTE** even with .NET 5 and official support for this as of MonoGame 3.8, I still needed to install Bet Core 3.1 in order for the content builder to work.
 Not sure why... kind of annoying.
 Maybe the next version will fix this.

 ### A note for Linux builders